Justagwas/OpenPiano/README.md

 - MIDI recording and `.mid` export
 - Stats display (KPS, held keys, polyphony, transpose, sustain)
 - Theme, UI scale, animation speed, and key color customization
-- Built-in update checking

 ## Input Methods

 OpenPiano supports three input paths in the same session:

-- `Keyboard`: play directly from QWERTY when no external controller is connected.
+- `Keyboard`: play directly with your keyboard when no external controller is connected.
 - `Mouse`: click and drag on keys for quick testing and note checks.
 - `MIDI`: connect a MIDI keyboard/device and select it in the input dropdown.